Holy Qurobo

 The Holy Qurobo (ܩܘܽܪܳܒܳܐ ܩܰܕܝܫܳܐ) or Holy Qurbono (ܩܘܽܪܒܳܢܳܐ ܩܰܕܝܫܳܐ, the "Holy Offering" or "Holy Sacrifice" in English) (Note: Also called Qurobo Alohoyo (ܩܘܽܪܳܒܳܐ ܐܰܠܳܗܳܝܳܐ, "Divine offering" or "Divine Liturgy" in English.
-Some of the West Syrian Rite Churches in India often refer the Eucharist as Holy Qurbana.) refers to the Eucharist as celebrated in the Syro-Antiochene Rite (West Syriac Rite) and the liturgical books containing rubrics for its celebration.
+Some of the West Syrian Rite Churches in India often refer the Eucharist as Holy Qurbana.) refers to the Eucharist as celebrated in the West Syriac Rite and the liturgical books containing rubrics for its celebration.
 West Syriac Rite includes various descendants of the Oriental Orthodox and Eastern Catholic churches.
 It consists of two distinct liturgical traditions: the Maronite Rite, and the Jacobite Rite.
 The major Anaphora of both the traditions is the Divine Liturgy of Saint James in Syriac language.
 The Churches are primarily based in the Middle East and India.

 The Maronite tradition is employed solely in the Maronite Church originating from the region of modern-day Lebanon.

-The Jacobite tradition is employed in the Syriac Orthodox Church based in Syria and its Maphrianate in India known as Jacobite Syrian Christian Church, the Syriac Catholic Church based in Lebanon, the Malankara Orthodox Syrian Church, the Malabar Independent Syrian Church and the Syro-Malankara Catholic Church based in India.
+The Jacobite liturgical tradition is employed by several churches that descend from the Syriac Orthodox Church based in Syria and it's Catholicate of India known as Malankara Jacobite Syrian Christian Church, the Syriac Catholic Church based in Lebanon, the Malankara Orthodox Syrian Church, the Malabar Independent Syrian Church and the Syro-Malankara Catholic Church based in India.

-A reformed variant of the latter tradition without intercession to saints and prayers for the departed, is used by the Mar Thoma Syrian Church, a Reformed Oriental Church.
+A reformed variant of this tradition, which omits intercession to saints and prayers for the departed, is used by the Mar Thoma Syrian Church, a Reformed Oriental Church.